nickphayes/nickphayes.github.io/_posts/2024-11-30-landscape.md

 ---
 layout: post
-title: "Landscape of AI Safety and AI Governance"
+title: "A Primer on AI Safety and Governance"
 categories: "AI Safety and Governance"
 featImg: neuralnetwork.png
-excerpt: "Motivating the need for reliable, secure, and trustworthy AI"
+excerpt: "The article I wish I had when starting out in AI"
 permalink: "landscape-of-ai-safety"
 style:
+---

+### Who is this for

 ---